NakamotoInstitute/nakamotoinstitute.org/README.md

 Satoshi Nakamoto Institute
 ===========

-Our website was written in Flask.
-Set up a virtualenv and install the dependencies using <code>pip install -r requirements.txt</code>.
+NakamotoInstitute.org was written in Flask.

-## Some Notes
+## Guide to Installing SNI Locally

+1. Install PostGres

+2. Create a database

-To get subdomains to work on your machine, update your /etc/hosts file:
+3. Update your /etc/hosts file:

     127.0.0.1     localhost
     127.0.0.1     sni
     127.0.0.1     satoshi.sni

-You can change sni to anything else.
-Just be sure to update config.py

---

-The static docs folder does not contain the PDFs because of the large size.
-All of the files in this folder, including PDFs and txts can be obtained in a zip file at http://nakamotoinstitute.org/static/docs/sni-docs.zip

---
+3. Update config.py if you would like to change "sni" to a different domain.

+4. Change the links in satoshiposts.json to http://sni:5000 (or the SERVER_NAME of your choice).

+5. Download the PDFs and txts [here](http://nakamotoinstitute.org/static/docs/sni-docs.zip) and place them in XXXX

+6. Set up a virtualenv

+8. Install the dependencies using <code>pip install -r requirements.txt</code>.

-To import JSONs to db, run <code>python dataimport.py</code>.
+9. Run <code>python dataimport.py</code>.
 The db will be cleared and re-populated each time you do this.

---

-The links in satoshiposts.json must be changed to http://sni:5000 (or the SERVER_NAME of your choice).

---

-Migrations are done using [Flask-Migrate](http://flask-migrate.readthedocs.org/en/latest/).
+10. Migrations are done with [Flask-Migrate](http://flask-migrate.readthedocs.org/en/latest/).

 ## How You Can Help

-Help us:

 * Make the site look nicer.
 We are not graphic designers.
 * Write actually functional tests.